“I’m thinking about going out on my own. What should I know before I start freelancing?”

 Are you energized?
 Positive?
 Optimistic?
 Do you believe in yourself?
 Do you believe you have something to offer the world?

 Freelancing will give you plenty of opportunities for dark nights and blind alleys.
+The goblins of negative self-talk will have plenty to feed on.
 If you’re not starting out on good mental footing, things can snowball quickly.

 On this point, I offer one of my favorite quotes, from Steve Martin: “Through the years, I have learned there is no harm in charging oneself up with delusions between moments of valid inspiration.”